lue-bird/elm-state-interface/README.md

     }
 ```

-> To play around with the examples, set up a [playground](https://github.com/lue-bird/elm-state-interface-hello) with
+> To play around with the examples, set up a [playground](https://github.com/lue-bird/elm-state-interface-hello):
 > ```bash
 > git clone https://github.com/lue-bird/elm-state-interface-hello.git && cd elm-state-interface-hello && npm install && npx vite
 > ```
-> http://localhost:5173/ now shows your app. `src/App.elm` can be opened in your editor to paste in example code and to fiddle around.
+> http://localhost:5173/ now shows your app.
+Open `src/App.elm` in your editor to paste in examples.
 The website updates automatically.

 The "state" is everything your app knows internally.
 Here it's the counter number, starting at 0.